isovector/certainty-by-construction/src/book/1-agda.lagda.md

 We can ask Agda for more help to continue.
-This time, if we put our cursor in the hole and invoke [`MakeCase:x`](AgdaCmd), Agda will enumerate every possible constructor for `bind:x`, asking us to fill in the result of the function for each case.
+This time, if we put our cursor in the hole and invoke [`MakeCase:x`](AgdaCmd), Agda will enumerate every possible constructor for `x`, asking us to fill in the result of the function for each case.
 Here, that looks like:

 ```agda